bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling.rst

 Process Modeling
 ================

-This chapter introduces Axon Ivy processes and how to work with them.
+This chapter introduces |axon-ivy| processes and how to work with them.
 The creation and logical organization of processes is explained as well as the functionality of the :ref:`process-editor` and the different kinds of processes.